Surface Warfare Officer (SWO) Program—Active Duty or Reserve (2025)

 Initial Sea Tour For Surface Warfare Officers

-Graduates of the Navy OCS, US Naval Academy, and NROTC are stationed for 6 to 15 months aboard an operational ship to obtain on-the-job experience and achieve first shipboard qualifications.
+Graduates from Navy OCS, the US Naval Academy, and NROTC spend about 6 to 15 months on an active ship to gain hands-on experience and lock down their first shipboard qualifications.

-Officers return to their ship after successfully completing BDOC to acquire their Surface Warfare Officer certification (SWO pin) and finish their initial sea tour.
+After BDOC, they head back to their ship to finish up their Surface Warfare Officer certification (aka, getting their SWO pin) and wrap up their first sea tour.

 Navy SWO-2 Image 704X396